OEHHA Related Links

 Report via phone or paper form to the LHO/local health jurisdiction (LHJ)

 If CalREDIE Provider Portal is not available in your county, health care providers may call their LHJ to report the illness of injury.
-For the directory of California’s city and county health officers, please click here.
+For a list of phone numbers to call in each county, please click here.

 Health care providers can complete the Pesticide Illness Report (PIR) form and fax it to their LHO/LHJ.
 Please collect as much information as possible on the pesticide exposure from the patient during the examination.
-For more information on how to obtain a detailed exposure history, please refer to the Appendix A of U.S. EPA handbook Recognition and Management of Pesticide Poisonings, 6th Edition (Roberts and Reigart, 2013) available online here.
+For more information on how to obtain a detailed exposure history, please refer to the Appendix A of U.S. EPA handbook Recognition and Management of Pesticide Poisonings, 6th Edition (Roberts and Reigart, 2013).

 For work-related (occupational) pesticide illness or injury cases, physicians are also required to complete the "Doctor's First Report of Occupational Injury or Illness" (DFR) and send it to the patient’s insured employer or employer’s insurance carrier.
 Failure to file a timely doctor's report may result in assessment of a civil penalty.
 In the case of diagnosed or suspected pesticide poisoning, physicians send a copy of the report to Department of Industrial Relations, Division of Labor Statistics and Research, P.O.
 Box 420603, San Francisco, CA 94142-0603, and notify the local health officer by telephone within 24 hours.
-The DFR may be completed by using the CalREDIE Provider Portal or the form can be downloaded here.
+The DFR may be completed by using the CalREDIE Provider Portal or the "Doctor's First Report of Occupational Injury or Illness" on-line form.

 California Poison Control System